ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

     7. Assemble the Verifier B Trustworthiness Vector
         1. Copy Verifier A Trustworthiness Vector to Verifier B Trustworthiness Vector
         2. Add implicit Trustworthiness Claims inherent to the type of TEE.
-        3. Prune any unbelieveable Trustworthiness Claims
+        3. Prune any unbelievable Trustworthiness Claims
         4. Prune any Trustworthiness Claims the Relying Party doesn't accept from this Verifier.

 6. The Relying Party takes action based on Verifier B's appraised Trustworthiness Vector: